 The Design and Specification Midway Review prepared and presented by the Student Team will be evaluated and scored by the Industry Judges.
-Refer to the FPVC Scoring Rubric for detailed information on the assessment criteria.
+Refer to the FPVC Assessment Rubric for detailed information on the assessment criteria.
 A presentation outline and template will be provided.
-All presentations submitted throughout the FPVC will be posted on the website after the Final Competition.
 Teams will be evaluated on:

 - 1. Design objectives and lessons learned from investigating previous designs

 - 2. Vehicle design

-- 3. Fluid power circuit designs
+- 3. Fluid power circuit designs showing both direct drive and regenerative braking

 - 4. Selection of hardware

 - 5. Calculations and analyses

 - 6. Stage of prototype built to date

 - 7. Identification of reputable hose supplier

 Teams must submit their Midway Review PowerPoint slides two days before their scheduled Midway Review.
 For teams from returning universities, we expect new and innovative designs from you.
-You will need to describe changes from previous year's vehicle at your Midway Review.
+You will need to describe changes from the previous year's vehicle at your Midway Review.
 At the beginning of the Midway Review presentation, teams will need to specify if they are building from scratch or if they are leveraging last year's work product as a base to build upon.
 Teams that are using last year's work are required to make significant circuit changes, demonstrate their original thought, and their understanding of the work completed in specified criteria areas.
 Refer to the FPVC Assessment Rubric for details.